Nicba1010/Scraping-Scripts/README.md

         -h, --help      Shows this printout
         --update        Stops at first found already downloaded --save-dir=     Store at this location

+### thechive.com.py
+*Requested by /u/Broadsid3*

+No options or arguments.
+Just run the script.
+I'll add them later when I have more time

 ## Donate
 If you like my work and want to donate here's the button! :)